-Support of this measure is conditional on testing indicating the measure is reliable and valid, and endorsement by a consensus-based entity (CBE).
+Support of this measure is conditional on completed reliability and validity testing on this version of the measure in this care setting and endorsement by the consensus-based entity (CBE).

 The measure under consideration (MUC) is a revision to the current coronavirus disease 19 (COVID-19) vaccination rate of healthcare personnel measure (CMITID 08062), which only captures primary series vaccination data.
 Because Centers for Disease Control and Prevention (CDC) recommendations for COVID-19 vaccination have been updated since the initial formulation of the measure, this revision includes reporting up-to-date vaccination.
 This measure aligns with the preventive care domain of the CMS Meaningful Measures Framework.
 However, this MUC has not been fully tested or reviewed for endorsement by a consensus-based entity (CBE).